-Get set for summer this year - and make the most of the summer holidays!
-Filling them with fun, educational activities can be a challenge – not just for the imagination but for the bank balance too.
+Give summer a big send off - and make the most of the sun!
+Filling what's left of the summer with fun and educational activities can be a challenge – not just for the imagination but for the bank balance too.
 So we’ve put our heads together and come up with a few solid ideas for days out by rail that are free.
 So pick up your tickets, pack a picnic and let’s get going.

 Saving on the train fare

 A couple of tips here for cash-strapped parents: firstly book in advance.
 For example an off-peak single from London Waterloo to Bath Spa is £37.30 on the day of travel, but book it a month in advance and it can be yours for just £12.60!
 Advance tickets are available on all trains on a first-come, first-served basis up until 24 hours before the train departs.